 - an assessment of your children

-- an assessment of your belief on education
+- also an assessment of your belief in education

 - exploratory questions & discussions to shift your perspective